iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     The [`?`](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html) operator is for handling any errors that may be produced while creating the message.
     :::

-5. Get the message identifier of your `Announce` message, and use the `to_string()` method to convert it from trits to trytes
+5. Get the message identifier of your `Announce` message

     ```rust
     println!("Message identifier: {}", announcement.link.msgid);
     ```

     As an author, you must send the channel address and message identifiers to anyone who wants to read the messages on your channel.
-In this guide, you'll do this by hardcoding these identifiers.
-However, you can imagine that in real-world scenarios, you would send the subscribers this information programatically such as in a push notification to the subscriber's phone.
+In this guide, you'll do this by passing them to the subscriber as command-line arguments.

 6. Publish your channel on the Tangle